 Saffron growing temperature

-During the period of dormancy or rest of the plant (summer), rain or irrigation is harmful to it, so its cultivation is not common in Gilan and Mazandaran regions (these regions are humid parts of Iran) and warm regions of the south of the country.
+During the period of dormancy or the rest of the plant (summer), rain or irrigation is harmful to it, so its cultivation is not common in Gilan and Mazandaran regions (these regions are humid parts of Iran) and warm regions of the south of the country.
 Therefore, it is not recommended to grow saffron at this time.
 Sunny and treeless lands that are also not exposed to cold winds are suitable to grow saffron.
 However, in some villages of Birjand and Qayen, it is planted under the shade of barberry bushes and almond trees, which are less irrigated in summer.

-According to the statistics, it was shown that the saffron growing temperature that changes from location to location, highly affects the flowering of saffron.
-According to a 10-year-research on saffron growing temperature, it has been shown that the production of saffron has decreased over the in increase of the average temperature.
-According to a simulated model to predict the flowering of saffron, the researchers has estimated that for an increase of 1 degree in saffron growing temperature, the flowering of saffron will be delayed up to 32 days.
+According to the statistics, it was shown that the saffron weather conditions that change from location to location, highly affect the flowering of saffron.
+According to a 10-year-research on saffron growing temperature, it has been shown that the production of saffron has decreased over the increase of the average temperature.
+According to a simulated model to predict the flowering of saffron, the researchers have estimated that for an increase of 1 degree in saffron growing temperature, the flowering of saffron will be delayed up to 32 days.

 The researchers reported that the best flowering was for those saffron bulbs that were kept for 90 to 100 days.
-The saffron growing temperature for these specimens was 25 degrees.
+The kesar plant temperature for these specimens was 25 degrees.
 Another group of researchers presented a model to simulate the optimized saffron growing temperature.
-Using this model they reported that the optimized saffron growing temperature is between 18 to 18.5 degrees and the maximum temperature is 22 degrees.
+Using this model they reported that the optimized climate for saffron is between 18 to 18.5 degrees and the maximum temperature is 22 degrees.